gyuho/learn/src/nakamoto-bitcoin-vs-snow-avalanche-consensus.md

 *[`uniqueVertex.Height`](https://github.com/ava-labs/avalanchego/blob/v1.7.1/snow/engine/avalanche/state/unique_vertex.go#L231-L239)* -- Returns the current height of the vertex.
 The height is chosen with the maximum height value among its parents (and plus 1) -- see [`BuildVtx`](https://pkg.go.dev/github.com/ava-labs/avalanchego/snow/engine/avalanche/state#Serializer.BuildVtx).

 *[`Transitive.issueBatch`](https://github.com/ava-labs/avalanchego/blob/v1.7.1/snow/engine/avalanche/transitive.go#L639-L667)* -- Puts a batch of pending transactions into a new vertex and issues the new vertex to the consensus.
-It sub-samples the "strongly virtuous" frontier and uses them as parents to the new vertex, and calls `issue` on the new vertex.
+It samples the "strongly virtuous" frontier and uses them as parents to the new vertex, and calls `issue` on the new vertex.

-*[`Transitive.issue`](https://github.com/ava-labs/avalanchego/blob/v1.7.1/snow/engine/avalanche/transitive.go#L482-L553) via [`issuer`](https://github.com/ava-labs/avalanchego/blob/v1.7.1/snow/engine/avalanche/issuer.go)* -- Issues a vertex to the consensus, sends `message.PushQuery` to randomly sub-sampled validators with the newly issued vertex object (via `issuer`), and sends `message.PullQuery` to randomly sub-sampled validators with one randomly selected vertex in the "strongly preferred" frontier, at most `avalanchego --snow-concurrent-repolls` rounds.
+*[`Transitive.issue`](https://github.com/ava-labs/avalanchego/blob/v1.7.1/snow/engine/avalanche/transitive.go#L482-L553) via [`issuer`](https://github.com/ava-labs/avalanchego/blob/v1.7.1/snow/engine/avalanche/issuer.go)* -- Issues a vertex to the consensus, sends `message.PushQuery` to random validators with the newly issued vertex object (via `issuer`), and sends `message.PullQuery` to random validators with one vertex in the "strongly preferred" frontier (via `issueRepoll`), at most `avalanchego --snow-concurrent-repolls` rounds.

 *[`Transitive.PushQuery`](https://pkg.go.dev/github.com/ava-labs/avalanchego/snow/engine/avalanche#Transitive.PushQuery)* -- Handles incoming `message.PushQuery` to receive a newly issued vertex object from the other validator.
-On receiving `message.PushQuery`, the node parses the vertex object, issues the vertex with its parents, and calls `Transitive.PullQuery`.
+On receiving `message.PushQuery`, (1) the node parses the vertex object, (2) fetches the vertex object via `message.Get` if not found locally, (3) issues the vertex with its parents, and (4) calls `Transitive.PullQuery`.

 *[`Transitive.PullQuery`](https://pkg.go.dev/github.com/ava-labs/avalanchego/snow/engine/avalanche#Transitive.PullQuery)* -- Handles incoming `message.PullQuery` that requests for one "strongly preferred" vertex from the other validator.
-On receiving `message.PullQuery`, the node issues the vertex with its parents, responds with `message.Chits` to send its "strongly preferred" frontier (via `convincer`), and issues the pending transactions to the consensus.
+On receiving `message.PullQuery`, (1) the node fetches the vertex object via `message.Get` if not found locally, (2) issues the vertex with its parents, (3) responds with `message.Chits` to send its "strongly preferred" frontier (via `convincer`), and (4) issues the pending transactions to the consensus.
 Then when does a node send `message.PullQuery`?
 Each poll randomly samples validators to send `message.PullQuery` to query one "strongly preferred" vertex.

 *[`Transitive.Chits`](https://pkg.go.dev/github.com/ava-labs/avalanchego/snow/engine/avalanche#Transitive.Chits)* -- Handles incoming `message.Chits` that includes the preferred vertices of the sender.
+On receiving `message.Chits`, the engine issues and fetches the preferred frontier and its ancestry, and creates `voter` to vote for the preferences and call `RecordPoll`.
 Then when does a node send `message.Chits`? [`convincer`](https://github.com/ava-labs/avalanchego/blob/v1.7.1/snow/engine/avalanche/convincer.go) creates and sends `message.Chits` with its "strongly preferred" frontier to a validator, in response to `message.PullQuery`.

 *[`Transitive.Put`](https://pkg.go.dev/github.com/ava-labs/avalanchego/snow/engine/avalanche#Transitive.Put)* -- Handles `message.Put` to receive a single vertex object from the other validator.
-On receiving `message.Put`, the node parses the vertex object and issues the vertex, its parents, and pending transactions to the consensus.
+On receiving `message.Put`, (1) the node parses the vertex object, (2) fetches the vertex object via `message.Get` if not found locally, and (3) issues the vertex, its parents, and pending transactions to the consensus.
 Then when does a node send `message.Put`?
 The node sends `message.Put` in response to `message.Get`.

 *[`Transitive.Get`](https://pkg.go.dev/github.com/ava-labs/avalanchego/snow/engine/avalanche#Transitive.Get)* -- Handles incoming `message.Get` that requests for a container (vertex for Avalanche or block for Snowman).
 Then when does a node send `message.Get`?
 Whenever a node does not have the vertex object locally, it sends `message.Get` to the other validator -- see [`sendRequest`](https://github.com/ava-labs/avalanchego/blob/v1.7.1/snow/engine/avalanche/transitive.go#L669-L679).